 SB 5045 Incentivizing rental of accessory dwelling units to low-income households, passed the Senate as a second substitute with a vote of 43-5.
-It had a public hearing in the House Housing Committee on March 14 and was referred to the House Finance Committee with a do pass recommendation on March 22.
-It has not been scheduled for public hearing in the Finance Committee as of this writing.
+It had a public hearing in the House Housing Committee on March 14 and was referred to the House Finance Committee with a do pass recommendation on March 22 and passed that committee on March 31.
+It will now go to the House Rules Committee.